CBC-UCONN/RNA-seq-with-reference-genome-and-annotation/README.md

 	MINLEN:45
 ```

 We call `SE` for single-end mode, we request 12 processor threads be used, and we specify the input and output file names.
 The `ILLUMINACLIP:TruSeq3-SE.fa:2:30:10` command searches for adapter sequence, so we provide a fasta file containing the adapters used in the library preparation, and the numbers control the parameters of adapter matching (see the [manual](http://www.usadellab.org/cms/?page=trimmomatic) for more details). `SLIDINGWINDOW:4:20` scans through the read, cutting the read when the average base quality in a 4 base window drops below 20.
-We linked to an explanation of phred-scaled quality scores above, but for reference, scores of 10 and 20 correspond to base call error probabilities of 0.1 and 0.01, respectively. `MINLEN:45` causes reads to be dropped if they have been trimmed to less than 45bp.
+We linked to an explanation of phred-scaled quality scores above, but for reference, scores of 10 and 20 correspond to base call error probabilities of 0.1 and 0.01, respectively. `MINLEN:45` causes reads to be dropped if they have been trimmed to less than 45bp.[Here](https://www.frontiersin.org/articles/10.3389/fgene.2014.00013/full) is a useful paper on setting trimming parameters for RNA-seq.

 The full script for slurm scheduler is called [fastq_trimming.sh](/quality_control/fastq_trimming.sh) which can be found in the **quality_control/** folder.
 Navigate there and run the script by enteriing `sbatch fastq_trimming.sh` on the command-line.